 John Wilderman serves as the Manager of the University Instrumentation Center.
 John is a recent graduate of the MBA program at Plymouth State University and also holds degrees in Electrical Engineering and Electronics Technology.
 After Graduating from Wentworth Institute of Technology with a Bachelor's Degree in 1989, he spent 8 years in industry working for MKS Instruments, Inc. doing electro-mechanical design and production.
 John has been trouble-shooting and repairing research and teaching equipment for the University System of New Hampshire since 1997 and has been managing the UIC daily operations since September 2006 in his former position of Interim Director and his current position as Manager.
 John's primary responsibilities include managing the department, maintaining the UIC’s suite of scientific instruments, and operating the XPS.
-John can be reached at 603-862-1092 or at firstname.lastname@example.org.
+John can be reached by Phone: (603)862-1092 or by Email: email@example.com.

 Nancy Cherim, Analytical Instrumentation Scientist IV, joined the University Instrumentation Center in April, 1984, to run and maintain our electron microscopes.
 Although she has a background in biology, she also works with a diverse group of scientists including those involved in the fields of polymer, electrical and mechanical engineering research.
 Her work also includes running and maintaining preparation equipment for the scanning and transmission electron microscopes.
 She works closely with professors involved in electron microscope coursework.
-Nancy can be reached at 603-862-2182 or at Nancy.Cherim@unh.edu.
+Nancy can be reached by Phone: (603)862-2182 or by Email: Nancy.Cherim@unh.edu.

 Dr. Patricia Wilkinson